 Special Briefing - Addressing the Housing Crisis: Innovative Solutions from Across America

+This Special Briefing was centered on what the nation can do to alleviate housing shortages — one of the most critical issues facing the US economy in 2026.
 From repurposing underused office buildings and shopping centers to making sweeping changes in zoning, cities from coast to coast are taking concrete steps to increase housing construction.
-Join our Special Briefing expert panel as we discuss what the nation can do to alleviate housing shortages — one of the most critical issues facing the US economy in 2026.
-Speakers include Hannah Blitzer, Housing Sector Lead, S&P Global Ratings; Eric Goldywn, Program Director and Clinical Assistant Professor, Transportation and Land-Use, Marron Institute of Urban Management, New York University; Laurie Goodman, Institute Fellow and Founder of the Housing Finance Policy Center, The Urban Institute; and Paul Steenhausen, Principal Fiscal & Policy Analyst, California Legislative Analyst's Office.
+Speakers included Hannah Blitzer, Housing Sector Lead, S&P Global Ratings; Eric Goldywn, Program Director and Clinical Assistant Professor, Transportation and Land-Use, Marron Institute of Urban Management, New York University; Laurie Goodman, Institute Fellow and Founder of the Housing Finance Policy Center, The Urban Institute; and Paul Steenhausen, Principal Fiscal & Policy Analyst, California Legislative Analyst's Office.

 Special Briefings are made possible by funding from The Travelers Institute, the Volcker Alliance, and members of the Penn IUR Advisory Board.
 Recordings of the entire Special Briefings series are available on the Volcker Alliance or Penn IUR websites.